shopxlabs/SHOPX_TCPeNFT_depricated/README.md

 2. Using the new mangager contract call function 'setDataContract(_dataAddress)'.
 This will be bind the old existing data contract to the new manager contract.
 3. Using the old manager contract you are replacing, call function 'transferOwnership(_newAddress)' with the new manager address.
 This proposes new ownership.
 4. Using the new mangager contract call function 'acceptOwnership()'.
 Now the updated manager is the owner of the data contract.
-5. Using splytManager update the manager contracts, 'setManagerContract(_newAddress)'.
+5. Using splytManager update the manager contracts, i.e. 'setAssetManager(_newAddress)'.